 220, 230, 240 and 250 cm

 HQ Fiberglass and enforced nylon fiber

 Zero to 60 degrees

 6. Cannon Paddles Escape E Kayak Paddle – Best for Beginners

 Escape E Kayak paddle is the best paddle there is.
 It severs all the purposes from recreational kayaking to professional kayaking, it is perfect for all forms of kayaking.

 It comes in three sizes 220 cm, 230 cm, and 240 cm, so both short-sighted and high-sighted people can benefit from it.
-The black color is the only it is available in.
+The black color is the only one it is available in.

-Talking about the material used in its construction, when it comes to the shaft, it is made up of heat-treated and anodized aircraft grade aluminum.
+Talking about the material used in its construction, when it comes to the shaft, it is made up of heat-treated and anodized aircraft-grade aluminum.
 Blades are constructed with reinforced black nylon which can stand a lot of abuse water has to offer consequently making it a durable paddle.

-One feature I love about this paddle is that Cannon has kept user compliance very much into account while designing this paddle and has made the shaft ovalized at the gripping points which gives the user a fine, comfortable and steady grip preventing you from getting tired.
+One feature I love about this paddle is that Cannon has kept user compliance very much into account while designing this paddle and has made the shaft ovalized at the gripping points which gives the user a fine, comfortable, and steady grip preventing you from getting tired.

 As it has become a norm with the paddles, the shaft has three locking positions which enable the feathering from zero to 60 degrees so you don’t have to worry about the wind during the kayaking.